jfleck91/FOOD_BOX_HERO/README.md

 our app will match resturaunts, hotels, events, ect that have leftover food. with those less fortunate.
 Create a account, select the food in your area, and pick it up at the location provided, all at no cost to you.

+this app employs the use of handelbars, this app currently is a work in progress